danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 description: 'How to protect AWS API Gateway endpoints with Lambda and Auth0.'
 ---

-> 'Auth is complicated'.

-It can be difficult to reason about- and hard to work with auth.
+Auth is complicated.
+It can be difficult to reason about and hard to work with.
 The terminology can be complex as well--terms are sometimes used interchangeably or can be ambiguous.
 Like saying "auth" to refer to both authentication (who are you?) _and_ authorization (I know who you are, but what are you allowed to do?).

 On top of that, it can also be challenging to know when to use what.
 Depending on what you're building and for whom, different auth protocols and strategies might be more suitable or required.

 I won't be covering these protocols and strategies in depth.
 Instead, I want to show you that implementing something as complex as auth can be quite simple.
 In order to do that, I'll focus on a specific (but common) use case.
-And show you how it can be implemented using a specific set of (serverless) technologies.
+And show you how it can be implemented, using a specific set of (serverless) technologies.

 ## Use case and technologies